Skip to content

 Mining has transformed parts of the Dawson Region, from the Klondike Gold Rush up to today.
 Still, the region hosts vast landscapes of intact boreal forest, wetlands that store ancient peat and carbon, and soaring mountains etched with hoofprints.
 These landscapes anchor cultural teachings and outdoor pursuits like hiking, paddling, berry picking, hunting and fishing.

-Where We Stand Now – the Dawson Region Recommended Plan
+Where we stand now – the Final Recommended Plan

 An independent six-person Commission, with members nominated by Tr’ondëk Hwëch’in and the Yukon Government, is preparing the Dawson Region Plan.
-They released a Recommended Plan in September 2022, which builds on the draft plan released in 2021.
+They released the Final Recommended Plan on March 31 2026, which builds on a Recommended Plan from 2022 and a draft plan from 2021.

 The planning process flows from Tr’ondëk Hwëch’in’s Final Agreement, a treaty that allows everyone to share their vision for the region and shape its future.
 With this opportunity comes an obligation to uphold the Final Agreement, which speaks about needing to “protect a way of life that is based on an economic and spiritual relationship between Tr’ondëk Hwëch’in and the land.”